-is a collaborative endeavour by Frank Fiorito & Nabil Mehchi, dedicated to the creation and development of socially impactful TV content:
+is a media creatives company, dedicated to the creation and development of socially impactful content:

 Stories that move, uplift and resonate.

-A Political Science MSc holder, Frank has built a solid reputation as a producer, writer and creative consultant on a multitude of TV productions, from reality-based programming to documentary series.
-Frank started his career as a researcher and writer in public radio (Radio-Canada).
+Frank is the other founding member of Noble Television.
+A Political Science MSc holder, Frank has built a solid reputation as a producer, writer and creative consultant on a multitude of TV productions, from factual programming to documentary series.
+Frank started his career as a researcher and writer in radio (Radio-Canada).
 He also worked as a freelance journalist, writing for some of Montreal’s most important newspapers & magazines.
 For the past 8 years, he has been working as a content producer on various TV shows.

 Liette has been working in the TV production industry for over 20 years.
 She was part of the team that started Canal Famille and the Interactive Television.
 She also worked in distribution for 5 years before moving into production in the mid-nineties, working as a production manager on series like Zoboomafoo.
 In 2000, she joined Cineflix Productions for the hit series Dogs With Jobs, and she was soon promoted to Head of Production, supervising over 20 hours of documentary programming and helping structure and steer their production department.

 In 2003 she was promoted to VP of Production Administration during which she supervised over 150 hours of co-productions.
 At the end of 2006 she went back to her first love, freelancing as Line Producer/Production Manager and she worked on documentary series such as Licence to Drill at Pixcom and Brazil Untamed at Handel Productions.